 (b) immediately before the date on which the order came into force there was under, in, on, over, along or across the highway any [electronic communications apparatus] kept installed for the purposes of [an electronic communications code network],

-the operator of that [network] shall have the same powers in respect of the apparatus as if the order had not come into force.
+the operator of that [network] shall have the same powers in respect of the apparatus as

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.